 When schools, school districts, and other education agencies and institutions fail to comply with FERPA, they will lose their funding from the Department of Education.

-Like other potential retention requirements from state laws, there also may be additional penalties from states for improper disclosure or misuse of student education records.
+Depending on individual state guidelines, there may be additional penalties for improper disclosure or misuse of student education records.

 Create Your Student Record Management Strategy

-The average class of 30 students will use 830 sheets of paper per student per year, meaning schools with 100 teachers or 3,000 students will use roughly 250,000 sheets per year.
+The average class of 30 students will use 830 sheets of paper per student per year.
+This means schools with 100 teachers or 3,000 students will use roughly 250,000 sheets per year.

 With student records being produced that quickly, it’s critical that they’re well-managed.
 In turn making it valuable to consider implementing a paperless student records management strategy.

 Scanning Student Education Records

-To streamline their management and simplify tracking their storage, backfile scanning can be used to convert existing student education records while day-forward scanning can be used to convert new ones as soon as they are created.
+To streamline management and simplify tracking their storage, backfile scanning can be used to convert existing student education records.
+Conversely, day-forward scanning can be used to convert new ones as soon as they’re created.

-Compared to paper, digital students records take up a fraction of the space.
+Compared to paper copies, digital students records take up a fraction of the space.

-And besides the logistics of space costs, when records are scanned and implemented in a system, they are indexed and optical character recognition (OCR) is used to keep student record management organized in the short-term.
+When records are scanned and implemented into a digital system, they’re indexed using optical character recognition (OCR) to keep student record management organized in the short-term.

 Storing & Managing Electronic Student Records

 When indexing is used, cloud or document storage software allows you to sort and search for files by name, date, and other filters.
-Further, with OCR the new files can be edited after scanning rather than being a basic image.
+Furthermore, with OCR, the new files can be edited after scanning.

-In the long-term, another benefit of using a DMS is its ability to track retention, which although 60 years is a long time, will eventually come in handy.
+In the long-term, another benefit of using a DMS is its ability to track retention.
+Although 60 years is a long time, this benefit will eventually come in handy.

 Interested In Learning More About Paperless Student Records?

 Join the school districts and other organizations that have used Record Nations to find the best scanning and storage services for their student records needs by contacting us today.
 For a free no-obligation quote from providers near you, fill out the form, give us a call at (866) 385-3706, or contact us directly using our live chat.